ChunYen-Chen/Calab-new-web/README.md

 ## Maintenance
 1. Rules of the home page
    * less than 5 news (news in home should be happened in previous year or this year)
    * less than 12 members
    * less than 5 publications
    * less than 6 courses

 1. Add a new publication
    * Use the `script/bib2html.py`

 1. Picture size
    * Sponser picture size: 200x50
    * Project picture size: 400x289 / 600x450
    * Member  picture size: 225x225 => need to be square (size can be random?)

+1. Add a new member
+   * Image size
+   * links
+   * set the id and class

 ## TODO